cjhnbls/pipelinedb-doc-cn/activation-deactivation.rst

 	4
 	pipeline=#

-Calling :code:`ACTIVATE` on an active :code:`CONTINUOUS VIEW` s is a noop:
+Calling :code:`ACTIVATE` on an active continuous view is a noop:

 .. code-block:: pipeline